-The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by the Philanthropic Advisor.
-The Borrin Foundation’s trustee is the Nikau Foundation.
+The Borrin Foundation’s grant-making is led by its Grants and Scholarships Committee, supported by its Chief Philanthropic Officer.
+The Borrin Foundation’s corporate trustee is the Nikau Foundation.

-Before his appointment to the bench, David had an extensive involvement in law reform in New Zealand and overseas over the last 30 years, advising ministers and government agencies on a wide range of policy issues.
-He has represented New Zealand in bilateral and multilateral treaty negotiations and is currently chairing a series of intergovernmental meetings at the Hague Conference on Private International Law that culminated in the adoption in June 2019 of the Hague Convention on Enforcement of Judgments in Civil and Commercial Matters.
+Before his appointment to the bench, David had an extensive involvement in law reform in New Zealand and overseas, advising ministers and government agencies on a wide range of policy issues.
+He has represented New Zealand in bilateral and multilateral treaty negotiations.
+David chaired a series of intergovernmental meetings at the Hague Conference on Private International Law that culminated in the adoption in June 2019 of the Hague Convention on Enforcement of Judgments in Civil and Commercial Matters.

 Ian Borrin was David’s first cousin once removed – his “Uncle Ian”.
 Ian shared his love of the outdoors with David, teaching him to ski and taking him tramping in the New Zealand mountains.
 Ian also took a close interest in David’s legal career.

 "Ian’s legacy provides us with a great opportunity – and responsibility – to make a difference to New Zealanders, through the law.
 I look forward to working alongside, and learning from, talented and innovative people who share our vision and our commitment."